Ztkent/crab-crawler/README.md

 - **SQLITE_PATH**: The path to the SQLite database file.

 ### Features
-- **FREE_CRAWL**: A boolean that, if true, allows the crawler to visit any domain.
-This will respect the Blacklist.
 - **ROTATE_USER_AGENT**: A boolean that enables user agent rotation.
 - **RESPECT_ROBOTS**: A boolean that enables respecting robots.txt files.